A Must-Have Guide 🌟

-Startups is a newly established company founded to develop or bing a unique product or service to market and make it irresistible and irreplaceable for customers.
+Startups are newly established companies founded to develop or bring a unique product or service to market and make it irresistible and irreplaceable for customers.

 MSME stands for Micro, Small, and Medium Enterprises.
-The criteria for the classification is as follows -
+The criteria for the classification are as follows -

 B. Small Enterprises: Investment in plant and machinery or equipment exceeds Rs.
 1 crore up to Rs.
 10 crore and the annual turnover is between Rs.
 5 crores and Rs.
 50 crores.

 C. Medium Enterprises: Investment in plant and machinery or equipment exceeds Rs.
 10 crores up to Rs.
-50 crores and the annual turnover is between Rs.
+50 crore, and the annual turnover is between Rs.
 50 crores and Rs.
 250 crores.

 The listed companies are required to submit an annual return of outstanding payments of MSMEs to the Registrar of Companies (ROC) every year, which includes information on the amount due for payment and the reason for the delay.
 These companies can file MSME Form 1 only if their outstanding payment to MSME suppliers has exceeded 45 days.